Pac's Life

-Pac's Life is the tenth and final studio album, and sixth posthumous album by American rapper 2Pac, released on November 21, 2006 on Amaru Entertainment.
+Pac's Life is the tenth and final studio album by American rapper 2Pac, as well as his sixth posthumous album, released on November 21, 2006 on Amaru Entertainment.
 The album debuted at number nine on the US Billboard 200 chart.

 Background

 Shakur's vocals were recorded during his time spent on Death Row Records, excluding the two bonus tracks found on the UK and JP editions of the album.
 Of all the songs featured on the album, including the bonus tracks, only one song—"Soon As I Get Home"—is in its original, un-altered form, all others being remixes with updated beats and features.
 A broad range of artists contributed to the album, including Outlawz, Krayzie Bone, Snoop Dogg, Chamillionaire, Ludacris, A-3, Big Syke, Papoose, Keyshia Cole, Jay Rock, Young Buck, Ashanti, T.I., Lil Scrappy, Nipsey Hussle, three posthumous appearances by Kadafi, and Jamal Woolard, who became famous for portraying The Notorious B.I.G. in the 2009 biopic Notorious and in the 2017 biopic All Eyez on Me.

 The album's title track and lead single features singer Ashanti and fellow rapper T.I.
 The two featured artists also participated in the filming of the song's music video, filmed at the Tupac Amaru Shakur Center for the Arts.
 The World Premiere of "Pac's Life" was on at 7:30 PM on BET's Access Granted on Wednesday, November 22.
 The video was also featured on BET's behind-the-scenes filming of "Pac's Life".